Catalyzzt/Catalyzzt/README.md

 I'm Catalyzzt!
-You can contact me at ben@rowe.com or on Discord at CatalystReality#7840
+You can contact me on Discord at CatalystReality#7840

-DARE MIGHTY THINGS
+AUDES MANGNALIA